libmapper/libmapper/doc/tutorials/tutorial_c.md

 values, respectively.

-The other parameters are not strictly required, but the more information you provide, the more _libmpr_ can do some things automatically.
+The other parameters are not strictly required, but the more information you provide, the more _libmapper_ can do some things automatically.
 For example, if `min` and `max` are provided, it will be possible to create linear-scaled connections very quickly.
-If `unit` is provided, _libmpr_ will be able to similarly figure out a linear scaling based on unit conversion (from cm to inches for example).
+If `unit` is provided, _libmapper_ will be able to similarly figure out a linear scaling based on unit conversion (from cm to inches for example).
 Currently automatic unit-based scaling is not a supported feature, but will be added in the future.
 You can take advantage of this